Select Page

 5. The Fall of the Berlin Wall

-6. Reunification and the Aftermath
+6. Regroupment and the Subsequent Period

 Following the fall of the Berlin Wall, Germany experienced reunification, with East and West becoming one again: